+I think society is better the more people b's and few a's there are.
+So I'd rather doom people to a realistic optimism of (b), than the cynical pessimism of (a).
 Life sucks and is hard for most people.
 But the green-eyed monster of envy or trying to force fairness on an unjust world, is dooming people to failure and a bitter existence.
 While teaching them to cherish what they have, will make life better for them, and most who interact with them.
-That's one of the most major flaws of progressivism.
+Emotionally happy and healthy people aren't progressives.